hedgesky/eex2slime/README.md

 ## EEx2Slime

-Script for converting HTML and EEx files to [Slime](http://slime-lang.com) templates.
+Script for converting EEx templates to [Slime](http://slime-lang.com).
 Slime is a lightweight template language.

 ## Usage